Industrial biotechnology and bioenergy

 - IB Catalyst

 BBSRC also supports a number of national training activities in the form of studentships in industrial biotechnology and bioenergy funded through Doctoral Training Partnerships (DTPs) .
-A competition to encourage fellowships in the area was launched in 2012.
+A competition to encourage David Phillips Fellowships in the area was launched in 2012.